Chart Color Schemes

 Agnes Water ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Agnes Water's cultural diversity was found to be below average, with 81.1% of its population being citizens and 82.2% born in Australia.
-Most residents speak English only at home, with this figure standing at 95.6%.
-Christianity is the predominant religion in Agnes Water, accounting for 46.0% of people.
+Agnes Water's cultural diversity was below average, with 81.1% being citizens and 82.2% born in Australia.
+English was the language spoken at home by 95.6%.
+Christianity was the predominant religion, comprising 46.0%.

 Frequently Asked Questions - Diversity